 How to check and solve a technical breakdown on a walking floor trailer

-Your moving floor systems isn't working?
+Your moving floor systems isn't working anymore?
 Let's have a look!
 Follow these 4 simple steps.

 - Step 1: Check the emergency switches

-Are all emergency switches pulled out?
+Are all emergency switches pulled?
 Check this carefully!
-If any emergency switches are still in place, pull them out.
-This may solve the problem.
-If there are no emergency switches still pressed, proceed to step 2.
+If any emergency switches are still engaged, pull them out.
+This could solve the problem.
+No emergency stops engaged?
+Proceed to step 2.

 - Step 2: Electrical issues

-To check whether the problem can be attributed to the electrical controls: check whether the side lights are working.
-Are your lights working?
+To check whether the problem can be attributed to the electrical controls: check whether the side lights work.
+Do the lights work?
 Proceed to step 3.
 Are the lights not working?
-Then we are dealing with an electrical problem.
+Then we have an electrical problem.
 But don’t worry, the moving floor system also has a manual override procedure.
-Before proceeding, make sure the rear doors are unlocked (doorhandles and pneumatic lock) and the tarpaulin are opened.
-Then we switch to the manual override procedure.
+Before we continue, make sure the rear doors (doorhandles and pneumatic lock) are unlocked and the tarpaulin is opened.
+Now it's time to switch to the manual override procedure.
 First, switch off your PTO (hydraulic pressure pump).
-Locate the main system valve block on the trailer and remove the red button.
-Turn the red button clockwise to overrule the electrical control.
+Locate the main hydraulic system valve block on the trailer and remove the yellow safety valve and turn the red button clockwise to overrule the electrical control.
 Remove the black cap next to the red button.
-Turn the screw underneath the black cap fully clockwise to unload, of fully counterclockwise to load.
-Activate the PTO, the moving floor system should immediately start the selected procedure.
-To stop the procedure, switch off the PTO and turn the red button counterclockwise again.
-This manual override is only an emergency solution.
-We advise you to contact your STAS dealer as soon as possible to plan the repair of the electrical circuit.
+Turn the screw under the black cap fully clockwise to unload or anti-clockwise to load.
+Activate the PTO, the floor should now immediately start the selected procedure.
+To stop the procedure, switch off the PTO and turn the red button back in counterclockwise.
+This manual operation is only an emergency solution.
+We recommend that you contact your STAS dealer as soon as possible to schedule the repair of the electrical circuit.

 - Step 3: Hydraulic hoses